tmyeomans/OpenYYC/README.md

 OpenYYC_script_projection_foldercreation - Code to separate shapefiles into new folders based on geometry and project into the desired coordinate system

 OpenYYC_Script_tesslation_calculations - Code to count the number of data points within a tesselated area, normalize with respect to the total for that specific dataset and then combine with all the other tesselated files to build an aggregate layer.

+OpenYYC_JSON_Reader - Code to extract metadata from each dataset

 # Folders: